 It provides a healthy physical outlet.
 Acting as a superhero is likely to include healthy exercise and heavy physical play that contributes to children’s physical development.
 Claudia Sjoberg started Heroheads because "every kid wants to be a superhero."
 Camps like hers teach children physical skills like catching, throwing, balancing and agility in a unique and fun way.
 Perhaps especially for boys, superheroic play provides a structure for rough and tumble activity that's a positive channel for aggression, otherwise acted on negatively.

 It encourages empathy and altruism.
 When kids imagine they are anyone else, superhero or not, they’re developing empathy skills and exercising emotional intelligence.
 In playing superheroes, kids can often learn negotiation skills, from deciding on roles to working together to accomplish tasks.
-Many superheroes form teams like the Avengers, the Defenders, the X-men, Justice League and other groups.
+Many superheroes form teams like the Marvel Universe's Avengers, Defenders, the X-men, DC's Justice League and other groups.
 Playacting these roles, kids cooperate, working with the unique powers or skills of others.

 Note that superheroes are always kind and considerate, and they often role-model altruism.
 The superhero theme has been used to engage kids in bigger picture ideas like activism.
 Like Spiderman, kids can be taught that, "with great power [all kids are powerful] comes great responsibility."

 It encourages creative thinking and problem-solving.
 A superhero camp can help kids develop problem solving skills as they face obstacles and challenges.
 All superheroes have limits to their power, often with a (albeit often dubious) scientific basis.
 From this, kids also derive basic lessons in reason and logic.